TitzMite/TDA_Finance/README.md

 This repository contains an educational notebook exploring how Topological Data Analysis (TDA) can be applied to financial market data.

 The project studies rolling windows of daily stock returns.
 Each trading day is represented as a point in a high-dimensional space whose coordinates are the returns of the selected stocks.
+These rolling windows therefore form point clouds whose geometry changes over time.

-Persistent homology is then used to describe the geometry and topology of the resulting point clouds.
+Persistent homology is used to extract topological features from these point clouds.
+The resulting TDA-based measures are then compared with classical market indicators, in particular stock volatility and average correlation.

 The main question is:

-Can topological features of financial return data reveal information that differs from classical market measures such as volatility and average stock correlation?

-This project is primarily intended for educational and exploratory purposes.
-It is not designed as a production trading system, investment model, or validated financial forecasting tool.
+    How do topological features of stock-return data change over time, and how are they related to conventional measures of market behavior?

+The goal is not to establish a new financial market indicator, but to explore what information persistent homology captures and how it differs from more traditional statistical measures.

 Method